Noratrieb/blog/content/posts/ssh-security/index.md

 The way to do this is to use a Message Authenticate Code (MAC).
 The MAC is a hash of the message, but also includes the shared key in the hashed content, so that Eve can't just re-create the hash after tampering.
 HMAC is the most popular algorithm for this, so we're gonna use it with some cryptographic hash like SHA-256.
+HMAC is a clever and secure way to hash a key and a message to prove that the message originates from someone with the key.
 After encrypting the message, we run HMAC over the message and the key and get back a hash, which we put at the end of the message.
 The receiver then first computes the hash themselves and only when it matches do they decrypt the message.